Verdence Capital Advisors LLC Acquires Shares of 16,000 Selecta Biosciences, Inc. (NASDAQ:SELB)

-Verdence Capital Advisors LLC purchased a new position in shares of Selecta Biosciences, Inc. (NASDAQ:SELB) in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm purchased 16,000 shares of the company’s stock, valued at approximately $40,000.
+Verdence Capital Advisors LLC acquired a new stake in Selecta Biosciences, Inc. (NASDAQ:SELB) in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm acquired 16,000 shares of the company’s stock, valued at approximately $40,000.

-Other hedge funds also recently added to or reduced their stakes in the company.
-Victory Capital Management Inc. acquired a new stake in shares of Selecta Biosciences during the third quarter worth approximately $35,000.
-BNP Paribas Arbitrage SA grew its holdings in Selecta Biosciences by 542.3% during the third quarter.
-BNP Paribas Arbitrage SA now owns 16,353 shares of the company’s stock worth $41,000 after acquiring an additional 13,807 shares during the period.
+Other large investors have also recently modified their holdings of the company.
+Victory Capital Management Inc. acquired a new stake in Selecta Biosciences in the third quarter valued at approximately $35,000.
+BNP Paribas Arbitrage SA increased its holdings in shares of Selecta Biosciences by 542.3% during the third quarter.
+BNP Paribas Arbitrage SA now owns 16,353 shares of the company’s stock valued at $41,000 after purchasing an additional 13,807 shares during the period.
 Morgan Stanley grew its holdings in Selecta Biosciences by 18.7% during the first quarter.
 Morgan Stanley now owns 21,636 shares of the company’s stock worth $52,000 after acquiring an additional 3,412 shares during the period.
-Cerity Partners LLC purchased a new position in Selecta Biosciences in the 2nd quarter worth about $57,000.
+Cerity Partners LLC acquired a new position in Selecta Biosciences during the second quarter worth about $57,000.
 Finally, Algert Global LLC purchased a new position in Selecta Biosciences in the 2nd quarter worth about $62,000.
-57.20% of the stock is owned by institutional investors and hedge funds.
+57.20% of the stock is owned by institutional investors.

 In related news, Director Timothy A. Springer bought 2,000,000 shares of Selecta Biosciences stock in a transaction that occurred on Tuesday, October 6th.
 The stock was purchased at an average cost of $1.68 per share, for a total transaction of $3,360,000.00.
 Following the acquisition, the director now owns 7,293,625 shares in the company, valued at $12,253,290.
 The acquisition was disclosed in a document filed with the SEC, which is accessible through the SEC website.
 Also, Director Timothy A. Springer bought 1,770,204 shares of Selecta Biosciences stock in a transaction that occurred on Thursday, October 22nd.
 The stock was bought at an average price of $2.63 per share, with a total value of $4,655,636.52.
 Following the completion of the acquisition, the director now owns 7,293,625 shares in the company, valued at approximately $19,182,233.75.
 The disclosure for this purchase can be found here.
 Over the last 90 days, insiders purchased 9,061,490 shares of company stock valued at $18,332,395.
 Corporate insiders own 22.40% of the company’s stock.